Kandru/cs2-map-modifiers/README.md

 ### client_cmds
 Executes client side commands on player join.

-### disable_team_intro
-Disables the team intro in competition mode (e.g. on map start or half-time team switch) when a map does not provide the team intro entities.
-When disabling this on a custom map without these entities there is a delay until players can buy.

 ### move_to_spectator_on_join
 Per default players that are connecting will join a team after 15 seconds even if they're AFK.
 This will provide the player with 14.9 seconds join time per default and move him to spectator if he did not choose a team yet.
 AFK players from the last map will not be moved into a team with this feature.